our identity is changing/has changed

 41. A Bad Case of Stripes by David Shannon

-42. Cloudy with a Chance of Meatballs by Judi Barrett
+42. Cloudy with a Chance of Meatballs by Judi Barrett Check

 43. From the Mixed Up Files of Mrs. Basil E. Frankweiler by E.L.
 Konigsburg